Grekzk/AppTap/README.md

 If you have the ideas how to imrove AppTap, have some issues or want to discuss it, I'll be grateful to know about this or help you in any way.

-# Donations

-If you find this project useful, please consider making a donation to support its development: